Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Introduction

 Contraction factors and linear convergence for first-order methods have been a subject of intense study.
 Surprisingly, many of the published contraction factors are not tight.
-As an example, the tight convergence rate for steepest descent with exact line search on smooth strongly convex functions was published only in 2017 \cite{de2017worst} (cf.\ discussions and references therein).
 For FBS, Mercier, \cite[p.\ 25]{mercier1980inequations}, Tseng \cite{tseng1991}, Chen and Rockafellar \cite{chen1997}, and Bauschke and Combettes \cite[Section 26.5]{BauschkeCombettes2017_convex} proved linear rates of convergence, but did not provide exact matching lower bounds.
 Taylor, Hendrickx, and Glineur showed tight contraction factors and provided exact matching lower bounds \cite{taylor2018pgm}.
 For DRS, Lions and Mercier \cite{lions1979} and Davis and Yin \cite{davis_rates} proved linear rates of convergence, but did not provide exact matching lower bounds.
 Giselsson and Boyd \cite{giselsson2014diagonal,giselsson2017linear}, Giselsson \cite{giselsson2015tight,giselsson2017tight}, and Moursi and Vandenberghe \cite{moursi2018douglas} proved linear rates of convergence and provided exact matching lower bounds for certain cases.
 ADMM is a splitting method closely related to DRS.
 Deng and Yin \cite{Deng2016}, Giselsson and Boyd \cite{giselsson2014diagonal,giselsson2017linear}, Nishihara et al.\ \cite{nishihara15}, Fran{\c{c}}a and Bento~\cite{francca2016explicit}, Hong and Luo \cite{Hong2017}, Han, Sun, and Zhang \cite{d_sun_admm1}, and Chen et al.\ \cite{d_sun_admm2} proved linear rates of convergence for ADMM.
 Matching lower bounds are provided only in \cite{giselsson2017linear}.
 Further, \cite{giselsson2015tight} provides matching lower bounds to the rates in \cite{giselsson2014diagonal}.
 Ghadimi et al.\ \cite{GHADIMI2012139,Ghadimi2015} and Teixeira et al.\ \cite{johansson_admm,johansson_admm2} proved linear rates of convergence and provided matching lower bounds for ADMM applied to quadratic problems.
-For DYS, David and Yin \cite{Davis2017}, Yan \cite{Yan2018}, Pedregosa and Gidel \cite{pedregosa2018}, and Pedregosa, Fatras, and Casotto \cite{pedegrosa_3op_var} proved linear rates of convergence, but did not provide exact matching lower bounds.
+For DYS, Davis and Yin \cite{Davis2017}, Yan \cite{Yan2018}, Pedregosa and Gidel \cite{pedregosa2018}, and Pedregosa, Fatras, and Casotto \cite{pedegrosa_3op_var} proved linear rates of convergence, but did not provide exact matching lower bounds.
 Pedegrosa \cite{pedregosa2016} analyzed sublinear convergence, but not contraction factors.